QingyangDong-qd220/BandgapDatabase1/README.md

 3. Data extraction.
 The user can specify the article corpus then run extract.py to extract bandgap data.

 4. Post processing.
 Simply run postprocessing.py to finalize the database.
 Please refer to the source code for details.

+5. Compound parsing (optional). run MaterialParser/example.py to parse chemical strings into individual compositions.